platyplus/hasura-cli-supplement/RFC.md

 ### Public repository

 A public repository that would contain the verified/recommended modules should be maintained, so they are available out of the box with the Hasura CLI.
-An optional 'contrib' section should also be considered.
+Community contributions should also be taken into account in a dedicated category.

 #### List